connorrothschild/v1/index.md

 ## 👋🏻 Get In Touch

-If you're interested in my work or would like to collaborate, I encourage you to follow my [Twitter](https://twitter.com/CL_Rothschild), connect with me on [LinkedIn](https://www.linkedin.com/in/connor-rothschild/), or check out my [CV](https://connorrothschild.github.io/markdown-cv/).
-You can also email me at [connor@rice.edu](mailto:connor@rice.edu).
+If you're interested in my work or would like to collaborate, I encourage you to follow me on [Twitter](https://twitter.com/CL_Rothschild), connect with me on [LinkedIn](https://www.linkedin.com/in/connor-rothschild/), or email me at [connor@rice.edu](mailto:connor@rice.edu).